renz45/paper/README.md

-paper
+# Paper
 =====

-A simple clean blogging platform
+Paper is a simple and clean blogging platform.